101 Serve Local Ideas

 Care packages to Nursing Home staff ($$)

-- Include fingernail polish, snacks, face mask, hand sanitizer, etc.
+- Include fingernail polish, snacks, lotion, etc.

 SERVING THE NURSING HOME COMMUNITY